-When this happens, the cells in the area of the brain that have been interrupted become damaged.
+When this happens, the cells of the brain in the affected area become damaged.
 If the flow is interrupted for too long, the cells may die because they don't get the oxygen they need.
 When this happens, the child is at risk for long-term damage and may even risk losing his or her life.

 The causes and types of stroke in children are very different from those in adults.
 For children, common causes are often related to:

 While it can be extremely difficult to recognize symptoms of stroke in an adult, it is even more so in children.
-It is not uncommon for some types of strokes or after effects to go unnoticed.
+It is not uncommon for some types of strokes to go unnoticed.
 The brain is divided into two parts, the left and the right.

 The right side of the brain controls the left side of the body.
-If your child has suffered a stroke in the right side of the brain, the left side of the body will be affected along with perception and motor skills, In this case your child may have difficulty with simple tasks such as buttoning a shirt or may suddenly become clumsy due to loss of perception and an inability to judge things like distance.
+If your child has suffered a stroke on the right side of the brain, the left side of the body will be affected along with perception and motor skills.
+In this case your child may have difficulty with simple tasks such as buttoning a shirt or may be clumsy due to loss of perception and an inability to judge things like distance.

 In addition, children may experience the following symptoms and warning signs:

-Children, especially little ones, often cannot clearly describe the way they feel.
+Children often cannot clearly describe the way they feel.
 Newborns and infants have no way of expressing their symptoms.
-If your child has been diagnosed with a disorder, illness or genetic disease or is undergoing certain treatments where stroke could be a possibility, it is very important to discuss a plan of action with your pediatrician and/or specialist.
+If your child has been diagnosed with a disorder, illness or genetic disease or is undergoing certain treatments where stroke could be a possible complication, it is very important to discuss a plan of action with your pediatrician and/or specialist.
 It is also critical to know these signs and take swift action if you believe your child is having a stroke.
 It could save his or her life.

 Strokes are very serious and cause long-term and life-threatening damage.
 Because the brain is like a "command center" signaling all the functions of our bodies, a stroke affects other parts of the body.

 The American Stroke Association reports that between 20 percent and 40 percent of children die after experiencing a stroke, and of those who survive, 50 percent to 80 percent may have permanent neurological deficits.
-Some of those deficits include:
+Some include:

 Stroke is diagnosed through several testing techniques.
 Your doctor will perform a complete physical exam and check for problems with vision, movement, feeling, reflexes, speaking and ability to understand what is being said.
 The doctor will also listen for an abnormal sound in the carotid arteries in the neck.
 This sound, called a bruit, is caused by irregular blood flow.
 Additional tests may include:

 Just as the causes for stroke are very different in children than adults, so is treatment.
-Your child's plan of care will depend on the specific cause of the stroke, as well as other important factors such as age, size and medical issues.
-Some of the more common treatments stroke in children, teens and young adults include:
+Your child's plan of care will depend on the specific cause of the stroke, as well as other important factors such as age, size and other medical problems.
+The management of acute stroke in children, teens and young adults includes:

-For a child with sickle cell disease, blood transfusions may prevent strokes from occurring or recurring.
+For some children with sickle cell disease, blood transfusions may prevent strokes from occurring or recurring.
 Your doctor will discuss any risks and help to determine if this course of treatment is the right one for your child.

 The stroke and thrombosis team at Cook Children's has an outstanding track record in helping patients to recover and to regain as much of their mental and motor skills as possible.
-An amazing team with extensive knowledge of disorders and issues that can cause stroke and treating those disorders in the tiniest of patients to young adults provides early prevention.
-And the chance to enjoy childhood and adulthood.
+An amazing team with extensive knowledge of disorders and issues that can cause stroke and treating those disorders in the tiniest of patients to young adults provides early prevention of recurrence.

 Cook Children's Stroke Program is a proud member of the International Pediatric Stroke Society (IPSS) which is an international network of several large pediatric institutions that are current world leaders in therapy and research in the field of pediatric stroke and thrombosis.
-Membership in IPSS has allowed Cook Children's to gain access to and participate in an international research trial that offers the most recent advances to treat acute ischemic stroke in children, including the novel use of a "clot busting" medication to reopen the obstructed cerebral artery and offer the best chance for children to have minimal to no neurological deficits.
+Membership in IPSS has allowed Cook Children's to participate in international research trials that offer the opportunity to participate in the most recent advances to treat acute ischemic stroke in children, including the novel use of a "clot busting" medication for children, that helps to reopen the obstructed cerebral artery and offer the best chance for children to have full recovery.